cdelahousse/Radio-Tray-Documentation/methodology.markdown

 On the project's homepage, some of the dependencies are listed, and the author mentions gstreamer and GTK, but there was no detail.
 I want this section to expand on those few lines.

 I figured out how the project was built by reading through the source code and googling the dependencies.
-The screenshots were taken on various computers with the [Shutter](http://shutter-project.org/) screenshot application.
 I was able to access the source code by extracting the contents from the homepage's official deb package using $> `dpkg -x`.
 The directories listed in the documentation reflect those found in the extracted deb package and those listed at the bottom of `setup.py`.